Techniques to Sharpen Cobalt Drill Bits Skip to content

 Cobalt drill bits are the best option for the most robust materials for a custom steel project.
 They are made with a small percentage of cobalt fused with hot-work steel; these bits are naturally more robust and more heat-resistant than typical drill bits due to the cobalt's infusion.
 Some cobalt drill bits can even withstand temperatures up to 1,100 degrees Fahrenheit.

-It would be best if you had a pointy Cobalt drilling bit to form the cutting easier and, therefore, the holes are perfect.
-Counting on the task and whether you're drilling through wood, steel, iron, or titanium, the drill bits are available in a spread of sizes and angle points.
-Cobalt drill bits have a high resistance to heat, making them perfect for repeated use.
-But after a short time, the leading edge becomes dull and needs to sharpen.
+It would be best if you had a pointy Cobalt drilling bit to make the cutting easier; therefore, the holes would be perfect.
+Counting on the task and whether you're drilling through wood, steel, iron, or titanium, the drill bits are available in a range of sizes and angle points.
+Cobalt drill bits are ideal for frequent usage because of their strong heat resistance.
+But after a short time, the leading edge becomes dull and needs to be sharpened.
 If you've got a bench grinder, you'll sharpen the bits on your own.

 Just like a replacement car, a drilling bit starts to wear out the minute you begin using it.
 Unlike a replacement car, it's relatively easy to revive a drilling bit to its original sharpness.